b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 # M #

+### MARTINEAU, J. ###

 * Martineau, Jason (2008).
 'The Elements of Music: Melody, Rhythm & Harmony'.
 First U.S. edition of 2008.
 New York, N.Y., U.S.A.: Bloomsbury U.S.A.
 (Bloomsbury is a trademark of Bloomsbury Publishing Plc.).
 ISBN 9780802716828.

 **Purport:**

 This work has a most useful and refined schematic, grapheme and/or infographic of the Circle of Fifths which will be one of the principal sources to support the formulation and codification of my own.

-### MIKHAILOVA, T. ###
+### MIKHAILOVA, T.; *et al.* ###

 * Mikhailova, Tatyana A.; Roper, Jonathan; Toporkov, Andrey L. & Nikolayev, Dmitry S. (eds.)
-(2011). *Charms, Charmers and Charming: Oral Charms in Structural and Comparative Light*.
+(2011).
+'Charms, Charmers and Charming: Oral Charms in Structural and Comparative Light'.
 Proceedings of the Conference of the International Society for Folk Narrative Research’s (ISFNR) Committee on Charms, Charmers and Charming 27–29th October, 2011, Moscow, Russia.
 Moscow, Russia: The Russian Foundation for Basic Research.
 ISBN 9785986042763.
 Source: https://www.isfnr.org/files/Moscow_meeting_book.pdf (accessed: Sunday, June 29, 2025)

 **Purport:**
-...
+All the articles within this volume need to be entered in the Bibliography individually in due course.

 ### MOORE, J. ###